 - Onions - I just use regular yellow onions for this.
 You want to slice them fairly thinly so that they cook through quickly.
 Otherwise, you'll lose too much of your sauce due to evaporation.
 You can also add or substitute other members of the allium genus such as leeks, garlic chives, or garlic scapes.

-- Katsudon sauce – The sauce for Katsudon has a dashi-stock base, which is seasoned with a mixture of sake, soy sauce, and sugar.
+- Katsudon sauce - The sauce for Katsudon has a dashi-stock base, which is seasoned with a mixture of sake, soy sauce, and sugar.
 This makes for an umami-rich broth that strikes an exquisite balance between savory and sweet.
-If you can’t use sake for some reason, you can substitute extra dashi.
+If you happen to have dashi shoyu on hand, you can use it in place of the soy sauce and use water instead of the dashi.

 - Rice - Although hot white rice is the traditional bed for donburi dishes, there's a lot of room to change this based on your dietary preferences.
 Multi-grain rice, quinoa, and cauliflower rice are just a few possibilities.